kudasav/sheet2graphql/documentation/docs/index.md

 Welcome to Sheet2GraphQL's documentation.

 Sheet2GraphQL is a service that allows you to turn your spreadsheets into fully fleged GraphQL APIs.
-This docuementation will help you to get started on creating and using your GraphQL APIs with Sheet2GraphQL
+This documentation will help you to get started on creating and using your GraphQL APIs with Sheet2GraphQL

 ### HTTP status codes